timelapseplus/VIEW-documentation/source/includes/_timelapse.md

 Option | Description
 ------ | -------
-Night Exposure | Relative exposure difference for night vs. day Ramping Algorithm | Method used for auto ramping exposure [1] Maximum ISO | Upper ISO limit for auto ramping
+Night Exposure | Relative exposure difference for night vs. day Maximum ISO | Upper ISO limit for auto ramping
 Minimum ISO | Lower ISO limit for auto ramping
-Max Shutter | Longest shutter speed to use during ramping Ramp Params | Which parameters to use for ramping [2] Min Aperture | Minimum aperture to use for ramping, e.g., f2.8 (shown only if Ramp Params includes aperture) Max Aperture | Maximum aperture to use for ramping, e.g., f11 (shown only if Ramp Params includes aperture)
+Max Shutter | Longest shutter speed to use during ramping Ramp Params | Which parameters to use for ramping [1] Min Aperture | Minimum aperture to use for ramping, e.g., f2.8 (shown only if Ramp Params includes aperture) Max Aperture | Maximum aperture to use for ramping, e.g., f11 (shown only if Ramp Params includes aperture)

-[1] The PID Luminance is the default and orginal, and the LRTimelapse method was contributed by Gunther Wegner as an alternative method and has been working well since v1.7.8.
-The PID Luminance method is multi-layered and tracks the rate of change of average image luminance (with extra weight for clipping) and predicts the expected exposure for the next frame.
-It limits the response time to provide smooth transitions and works in both directions (sunset or sunrise) at once.
-The LRTimelapse method differs in that it is based on the histogram, simply increasing or decreasing the exposure to maintain a similar histogram and avoid clipping.
-This allows for more rapid changes (up to 1/3 stop per frame) and predictable results.
-Which is better?
-Good question -- if you don't like the results with one, try the other, and let me know your experience at https://www.timelapseplus.com/contact

-[2] The "balanced" option tries to move shutter and ISO together, to more gradually increase the shutter speed.
+[1] The "balanced" option tries to move shutter and ISO together, to more gradually increase the shutter speed.
 The other settings always prioritize the lowest ISO possible.

 ## Manual Aperture